 - Poor oral hygiene: Patients who only occasionally brush or floss their teeth are more likely to develop tartar, plaque buildup, and other bacteria that cause decay.

 - Not visiting the dentist: Seeing Drs.
-Fraker and East every six months for a cleaning and checkup prevents any developing oral health issues, as well as ensures that plaque and tartar do not build up over time.
+Fraker and Cahoo every six months for a cleaning and checkup prevents any developing oral health issues, as well as ensures that plaque and tartar do not build up over time.

 - Smoking: Smokers and users of smokeless tobacco are more likely to develop periodontal disease that can cause tooth loss.
 If you are a smoker it is crucial to visit us on a timely schedule.